siran/writing/documents/Outreach/_old_attempts/longitudinal_delay_circular_bright_branch_em_fields.md

 energy density at an equal-beam bright maximum is four times the single-beam energy density.

-The recombined two-beam flux is the conserved flux of the two input beams.
+The incoming two-beam flux budget is twice the single-beam flux.
 After recombination, the full interference pattern conserves energy by distributing density into bright and dark regions: a bright fringe in one output corresponds symmetrically to a dark fringe in the other output.

-The proposal applies the same electromagnetic loading effect that slows light in a dielectric to the case of two coherent beams fully overlapping in vacuum.
-The beam splitter only prepares the geometry, direction, and relative phase.
-At overlap, each beam is treated as a propagating electromagnetic field that acts as the coherent response seen by the other.
-Under that reading, the overlap is a loaded branch: the conserved two-beam longitudinal flux is carried on a higher local energy density, so the effective longitudinal transport speed follows from

-$$
-v_{\mathrm{eff}}=\frac{J}{u}.
-$$
+The proposed test asks whether a locally denser bright region must propagate more slowly in order to respect the available flux budget.
+The physical motivation comes from the standard slowing of light in dielectric material, here read as a field-loading effect.

 At an equal-beam bright maximum on the optical axis,